-- (3) A maintenance schedule or programme approved pursuant to subregulation (1) in relation to an aircraft in respect of which there has been issued a certificate of airworthiness in either the transport or in the aerial work category shall specify the occasions on which a review must be carried out for the purpose of issuing a certificate of maintenance review. - (4) A certificate of maintenance review shall be issued for the purposes of this regulation only by - - (a) the holder of an aircraft maintenance engineer's licence - - (i) granted under these Regulations, being a licence that entitles him to sign that certificate; or - (ii) granted under the law of a country or territory other than Brunei Darussalam and rendered valid under these Regulations in accordance with the privileges endorsed on the licence; - (b) a person whom the Director has authorised to issue a certificate of maintenance review; or - (c) a person approved by the Director as being competent to issue such a certificate and in accordance with that approval. - (5) In approving a maintenance schedule or programme, the Director may direct that certificates of maintenance review relating to that schedule or programme, or to any part thereof specified in his direction, may be issued only by the holder of such a certificate or licence as is so specified. - (6) A person referred to in sub-regulation (4) shall not sign or issue a certificate of maintenance review unless he has first verified that - - (a) maintenance has been carried out on the aircraft in accordance with the maintenance schedule or programme and procedures approved for that aircraft;

-- (b) inspections, repairs and modifications required by the Director as provided in regulation 6 have been completed as certified in the relevant certificate of release to service issued in accordance with regulation 10 or under JAR-145; - (c) defects entered in the technical log of the aircraft in accordance with regulation 9 have been rectified or the rectification thereof has been deferred in accordance with procedures approved by the Director; and - (d) certificates of release to service have been issued in accordance with regulation 10 or under JAR-145 in respect of an aircraft required to be maintained in accordance with JAR-145, and for this purpose the owner or operator of the aircraft shall make available to those persons such information as is necessary.
+- (3) A maintenance schedule or programme approved pursuant to sub-regulation (1) in relation to an aircraft in respect of which there has been issued a certificate of airworthiness in either the transport or in the aerial work category shall specify the occasions on which a review must be carried out for the purpose of issuing a certificate of maintenance review. - (4) A certificate of maintenance review shall be issued for the purposes of this regulation only by - - (a) the holder of an aircraft maintenance engineer's licence - (i) granted under these Regulations, being a licence that entitles him to sign that certificate; or - (ii) granted under the law of a country or territory other than Brunei Darussalam and rendered valid under these Regulations in accordance with the privileges endorsed on the licence; - (b) a person whom the Director has authorised to issue a certificate of maintenance review; or - (c) a person approved by the Director as being competent to issue such a certificate and in accordance with that approval. - (5) In approving a maintenance schedule or programme, the Director may direct that certificates of maintenance review relating to that schedule or programme, or to any part thereof specified in his direction, may be issued only by the holder of such a certificate or licence as is so specified. - (6) A person referred to in sub-regulation (4) shall not sign or issue a certificate of maintenance review unless he has first verified that - - (a) maintenance has been carried out on the aircraft in accordance with the maintenance schedule or programme and procedures approved for that aircraft; - (b) inspections, repairs and modifications required by the Director as provided in regulation 6 have been completed as certified in the relevant certificate of release to service issued in accordance with regulation 10 or under JAR-145; - (c) defects entered in the technical log of the aircraft in accordance with regulation 9 have been rectified or the rectification thereof has been deferred in accordance with procedures approved by the Director; and and for this purpose the owner or operator of the aircraft shall make available to those persons such information as is necessary.